Kenya–United Kingdom relations: Cultural relations

+Economic relations

 Bilateral trade between both countries exceeds KES.139 billion (£1 billion).

 The UK is also one of the largest investors in Kenya, Vodafone plc owns stake in Kenya's largest taxpaying firm, Safaricom.
 The UK is also a major buyer of Kenyan horticultural produce.
 The UK imports 8.5% of Kenyan goods and 3.4% of British goods make up Kenya's imports.
-The UK was Kenya's largest source of FDI, however China is now the largest source of FDI.
+China was Kenya's largest source of FDI, during the early 2010s, however China has been overtaken by the United Kingdom and the UK is now the largest source of FDI.

 The UK aims to double trade within the coming years.
 Although Kenya's exports lack diversification, trade between both countries is never heavily in favour of the other.